shuttle-hq/shuttlings/README.md

 # Shuttlings

-This is [Shuttle](https://www.shuttle.rs/)'s collection of code challenges for learning web backend development with Rust.
+This is [Shuttle](https://www.shuttle.rs/)'s collection of code challenges for learning backend development with Rust.
 The name is derived from [rustlings](https://github.com/rust-lang/rustlings), which is also a great resource for learning Rust basics.

 ## Why did we create this repo?